hraban/udep/README.md

 Have a look in the examples/ directory for a straight-forward (but contrived) example using files only.

+## Motivation

+Make works great for files, but poorly when rules are more esoteric and less to do with files.
+E.g. spinning up servers, setting DNS records, or generally devops related work.
+I was chatting to a friend about what the simplest, most minimalistic essence of a dependency resolving build system is, and this was the result.

+Contrary to most pet projects, I am strongly in favour of using this in production.
+Build systems are out of control.
+We need less code, not more.

 ## Dependencies

 - bash